Unless you are someone I have never met, and may not want to

 5. Do harder tasks first.

-Another common sense idea.
+sense idea.
 Your brain is fresher and you are rested, I hope.
-Save busy work until the afternoon.
+Save busy work

 ·